 - In Content Analysis rules (also known as Standard rules in earlier versions), these conditions check BOTH the originator address header field AND the envelope sender (return-path).
 The conditions trigger if either address is in the list you provided.

-Note that in MailMarshal SMTP Connection rules (also known as Receiver rules), these conditions check only the return-path, because the header information is not available at this stage of processing.
+In SEG Connection rules (also known as Receiver rules), the address conditions check only the return-path, because the header information is not available in the SMTP conversation when these rules are evaluated.

 - Where addressed to and Except where addressed to:

 - These conditions check ONLY the envelope information (RCPT TO).
 A header "To" field is not required by the standards for email formatting (RFCs).